 Safe nurse-to-patient ratios are critical for both patient care and nurse retention.
 Despite the adverse risks, nurses across the nation must care for more patients than recommended because of the staffing shortage.

-The quality of care provided to a patient decreases as the number of patients assigned to a nurse increases.
+The quality of care provided to a patient decreases as the number of hospital patients assigned to a nurse increases.
 Each additional patient a nurse is given increases the likelihood of that patient dying within 30 days of admission by 7%.
 Additionally, patient satisfaction suffers when a facility lacks the appropriate staffing levels.

 With more patients to care for, nurses are likely to miss their breaks, work overtime, and experience burnout.
 Nurses who feel burnout have more difficulty providing quality patient care and report work dissatisfaction.